Head of Department: Rehaaz Khodabacksh

 Progress will be checked via homework and testing, each week.

-You will be expected to bring together the principles and concepts from different areas of physics and apply them in a particular context which may be unfamiliar to you.
-High standards of work are essential and expressing your ideas clearly and logically using specialist vocabulary.
+Students are expected to bring together the principles and concepts from different areas of physics and apply them in a particular context which may be unfamiliar to them.
+High standards of work are essential.
+Students are expected to express their ideas clearly and logically using specialist vocabulary.

 There are 9 lessons over the two week timetable taught by 2 Physics specialist teachers.